Eric-Jackson/oasis/README.md

 Modern MyBB theme that uses a modern workflow, with ES6, SCSS, and many more possibilities with [npm](https://npmjs.com).

 ## Templates
-Download the zip and put it in your root/themes folder.
+Download the zip and extract it in your root/themes folder.

 Run `npm install` inside the directory.